-What Is the Cash Value of a Life Insurance Policy?
+What Is the Difference Between Cash Value and Surrender Value?

 Accumulating cash value may only occur in permanent life insurance policies, such as a standard universal life policy or a whole life policy.
 As you pay your premiums for your life insurance, part of that premium gets allocated to the cost of insurance, management fees, and the cash value of the policy.